chem330/chem330.github.io/project/index.md

 - You should follow my [style guide](https://chem370.github.io/technical-reports/writing-guide) for scientific writing when writing your report.
 - You should also read my [guide to publication-quality figure](https://chem370.github.io/technical-reports/figures).
 All figures in your reports should be "publication quality".
 - Some example reports are available via [this link](https://pubs.usgs.gov/ds/423/pdf/report.pdf) (PDF) and [this link](https://pubs.usgs.gov/sir/2009/5149/pdf/sir20095149.pdf) (PDF).
+- An example "A" student report (from another class) can be viewed [here](https://github.com/dr-fischer/chem370/raw/master/assets/pdf/chem370_technical_report_example.pdf).

-*A Word template for your report will be posted soon.*
+- A Word template for your report is available [here](https://catamountwcu-my.sharepoint.com/:w:/g/personal/dfischer_wcu_edu/EaZ2pihy7FVIhxbqDQQ2ZoEB7X-vEyG6d6eVY3yFnhgwpA?e=9ctfg7).
+- The rubric I will use to grade your report is available here (link coming soon).

 We will conduct one or two rounds of peer-review on these reports.
 For the first round, aim to have the introduction written and whatever portion of the other section you are able to complete based on the analyses you've finished.
 For the second peer-review, you should fix any errors noted in the first round and have the report almost complete.